 It is your money.
 Unused money can be carried over each year and invested for the future – with the potential to gain interest or earnings tax-free – you can even take it with you if you leave Windstream.

 Reminder: Use up your FSA before Jan.
 1. If you are moving from a Health Care FSA to an HSA, you will need to incur all claims for FSA dollars by Dec.
-31, 2018, or forfeit the remaining balance.
+31 of the prior year or forfeit the remaining balance.

 Know if you’re HSA-eligible.
 Some people are disqualified from contributing to an HSA per IRS regulations.
 For example, those enrolled in TriCare or any part of Medicare are ineligible for an HSA but can enroll in a medical FSA.

 * Money in an HSA can be withdrawn tax-free as long as it is used to pay for qualified health-related expenses.
 If money is used for ineligible expenses, you will pay ordinary income tax on the amount withdrawn, plus a 20% penalty tax if you withdraw the money before age 65.

 If you are moving from a Health Care FSA to an HSA, you will need to incur all claims for FSA dollars by Dec.
 31, 2018, or forfeit the remaining balance due to IRS rollover rules.

 Manage Your HSA